MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/event-archiving-v2.md

 - Event archiving does not support archiving historical data.
 It only archives data starting when the archive is created.
 - There is a limit of 250 events per archive and 3 *active* archives per title.
 You may request to have this limit increased by reaching out to the PlayFab team.
-- Event archiving V2 does not support subdividing outputs by date. (e.g. /2019/04/22/my_event_1.json).
+- Event archiving V2 does not support subdividing outputs by date (e.g. /2019/04/22/my_event_1.json).
 - Event archiving to Azure blob storage does not support SAS tokens.
 - Event archiving does not guarantee that each record will be written only once.
 The output may contain duplicates if a failure (rare) occurs during an export.